 What You Can Do With The Ashes, Including The Cost

-After the cremation process is complete, you must decide what will happen with the ashes.
+After the cremation process is complete, you must decide what to do with the ashes and the urn.
 There are dozens of options, most of which are unknown to the general populace.
+Deciding what you would like to be done with your ashes can have a significant impact on how much it costs to be cremated.

 • Keep the cremains at home ($70-$2,250) — This is the most common option.
 You store the cremated remains in an urn and place it on a mantle or other designated spot in your home for safekeeping.
 The only cost you incur is that of the urn.